Reading List and Conceptual Lineage

 Consciousness as lived, embodied time rather than abstract representation.

-Granularity of the Self
+The Granularity of the Self

 These works explore how minds arise from integration, recursion, and embodied process.